 Do I need a personal injury lawyer?

 Our firm’s mission is to represent clients who have suffered injuries as a result of negligence and ensure they receive fair compensation in a settlement.
-We believe that our knowledgeable attorneys at Ginzkey Law are invaluable assets for our clients.
+We believe that our knowledgeable attorneys at Ginzkey & Molchin, LLC are invaluable assets for our clients.
 With our legal guidance and track record of success, we’re confident that choosing us to represent you makes this answer a definite “Yes.”

 Personal Injury Lawyers Serving these Illinois Cities: Bloomington, Champaign, Clinton, Danville, Decatur, Eureka, Gibson City, Joliet, Kankakee, Lacon.
 LaSalle, Lincoln, Monticello, Morris, Morton, Normal, Ottawa, Paxton, Pekin, Peoria, Peru, Pontiac, Springfield, Taylorville, Urbana, Washington, and Watseka.